Data Center Monitoring: Key Considerations for NOC Support

 Ben Cone"Business-intelligent alarming combined with automation is probably the biggest value-add we bring to data centers because response time to certain events is hyper-critical.”

-— Ben Cone, Senior Solutions Engineer, INOC
+— Ben Cone, Former Senior Solutions Engineer, INOC

 In short: operationalizing the kind of 24x7 monitoring and support management system the modern data center needs is more than just plugging a ticketing system in.
 There’s often a long list of technical, operational, and business decisions to make right out of the gate—and an expert NOC partner is perfectly suited to help make good decisions upstream to make life much easier downstream.